TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 `blockIdentifier:` The identifier of an existing block that should be retrieved.

-`returns:` The block that matches the identifier, or nothing if no matching block was found.
+`returns:` The block that matches the identifier, or `undefined` if no matching block was found.

 ### Traversing All Blocks